srinpin05/SACImplementation/README.md

 # SACImplementation
-Basic implementation of SAC from scratch, currently working on CUDA acceleration
+Basic implementation of SAC from scratch with pytorch (completely new to this), currently working on CUDA acceleration.